solliancenet/microsoft-postgresql-developer-guide/05_Monitoring/05_00-2_Database_Monitoriing.md

 ### Azure Advisor

 The Azure Advisor system uses telemetry to issue performance and reliability recommendations for your PostgreSQL database.
-Azure Database for PostgreSQL prioritize the following types of recommendations:
+Azure Database for PostgreSQL Flexible Server prioritize the following types of recommendations:

 - **Performance**: To improve the speed of your PostgreSQL server.
 This includes CPU usage, memory pressure, connection pooling, disk utilization, and product-specific server parameters.
 For more information, see Advisor Performance recommendations.
 - **Reliability**: To ensure and improve the continuity of your business-critical databases.
 This includes storage limits, and connection limits.
 For more information, see Advisor Reliability recommendations.